restless226/Data-Structures-and-Algorithms/README.md

 # CLion-Projects
-This repository solutions of DSA problems in cpp which are sufficient for interview preparation alongwith problem statements, input, output and comments wherever required.
+This repository solutions of DSA problems in C++ alongwith problem statements, input & output of sample testcases and comments wherever required which are sufficient for interview preparation.